jloveric/high-order-layers/README.md

 These examples have not been tuned.

+# Fitting a function

+The examples below are super simple - just fit a shifted sin wave.
+Using the Lagrange Polynomial layers here a single input and ouput unit with no hidden layers is sufficient to fit the sin wave (as demonstrated below).
+I'm hoping this helps illustrate exactly what is going on and why one might want to use a technique like this.
+A comparison with a standard ReLU network with 1 and 2 hidden layers is provided for comparison.

-# Example - Simple Polynomial
+## Example - Simple Polynomial

-Here is the result for fitting a sin wave with no hidden layers.
-There is only one input neuron and one output neuron and no neuronal non-linearity.
-Solution is for a linear, quadratic and 5th order polynomial used in the synapse - there are 6 weights in the 5th order polynomial and 2 units total (1 input and 1 output).
+Solution is for a linear, cubic and 5th order polynomial used in the synapse - there are 6 weights in the 5th order polynomial and 2 units total (1 input and 1 output).

 ![](sin5p.png)

-# Example 2 - Piecewise Discontinuous Polynomial (2 pieces)
+## Example 2 - Piecewise Discontinuous Polynomial (2 pieces)

-Same problem, but comparison between 1st 3rd and 5th order piecewise discontinuous polynomial synapses.
-This also works in deep networks - whether it's useful, that's a different question.
-However, for problems that have discontinuities, like fluid mechanics, it might be useful.
+Same problem, but comparison between 1st, 2nd and 5th order piecewise discontinuous polynomial synapse.
+This could be useful in problems that have discontinuties such as many problems in physics.

 ![](sin5d.png)

-# Example 3 - Piecewise Continuous Polynomial (2 pieces)
+## Example 3 - Piecewise Continuous Polynomial (2 pieces)

-Same problem, but comparison between 1st 3rd and 5th order piecewise continuous polynomial synapses.
+Same problem, but comparison between 1st, 2nd and 5th order piecewise continuous polynomial synapse.

 ![](sin5c.png)

-# Comparison with ReLU layer
+## Comparison with ReLU layer

-It should be easy to solve this problem with a standard ReLU layer, well here are some results.
-The ReLU does not do a great job of fitting this curve, this is not surprising given that the set of functions you are constructing the sin wave from are not orthogonal.
+ReLU network for comparison.
 ![1 hidden layer with given number of units in each layer](sinRelu1.png) Adding a second layer and we get the result we expect.
 However, at the cost of a massive increase in the total number of weights.
 Since we are using a dense layer in the case of 5 units per layer we have a total of 35 weights.
 At 10 units per layer we have 120 weights...
 5th order polynomial pair has a total of 12 weights in the discontinuous case and 11 in the continuous case.
 So, it's possible the number of weights decreases by as much as an order of magnitude - more research necessary, however this is inline with results from computational physics.
 ![2 hidden layers with given number of units in each layer](sinRelu2.png)

-# Available polynomial orders
+## Available polynomial orders

 ```python
 import snovalleyai_piecewise_polynomial_layers.PolynomialLayers as poly